Hormone topical creams can poison domestic cats

 Please pass this article along to those you know who are on hormone replacement cream.
 Especially if they have pets, young children or grandchildren.

-Also do all you can to make pediatricians and veterinarians aware of this.
+Also do all you can to make paediatricians and veterinarians aware of this.
 They are the first in line to see these poisonings and many have been baffled.
 Informing the medical profession that this problem exists may save an animal or child many expensive tests.
 Not to mention precious time in a diagnosis.

 Listed below are a few references for additional study.
 You can also find much more information by going to your search engine and entering “hormone cream poisoning cats.”